Thinking about being eco-conscious throughout the day is easy, but most of us don’t think twice about it when we go to sleep at night.

 The Big Investment: The Mattress

 Since we spend around a third of our lives on a mattress, make sure it’s environmentally friendly.
 Find a mattress that doesn’t use chemicals that are toxic to the environment.
 Latex, made from the sap of the rubber tree, is a natural sleeping surface, but be wary of brands that don’t use 100% natural latex.

 Blended latex mattresses contain petrochemicals to cut down on cost.
 Plant-based memory foam is made to cut down on the environmental impact of typical memory foam.
 Either of these mattress materials will make excellent places to curl up for a great night’s sleep, while having a positive impact on the environment.

 Organic cotton sheets are a great addition when thinking about sleeping environmentally friendly.
 They breathe well and weren’t farmed with harsh chemicals so you can rest easy knowing that you aren’t breathing in anything you don’t want from your sheets.

-An organic wool comforter is perfect for year round use because of wool’s natural ability to regulate body temperature no matter if it is warm or cold.
-This allows for your body to be relaxed and get better sleep all year long.
+An organic wool comforter is perfect for year-round use because of wool’s natural ability to regulate body temperature no matter if it is warm or cold.
+This allows your body to be relaxed and get better sleep all year long.